slusarz/dovecot-fts-flatcurve/README.md

 to act as a simple interface to the Xapian storage/search query functionality.

-This driver supports phrase searching and match scoring.
-This driver does NOT support fuzzy searches.
+This driver supports match scoring.
+This driver does NOT support substring matches (which means it is NOT strictly RFC 3501 compliant; this is a limitation of Xapian) or fuzzy searches.

+The driver passes all of the [https://imapwiki.org/ImapTest|imaptest] search tests except for the substring matching tests.

 Why Flatcurve?